-Table 2 presents the associations between demands, resources sense of meaning, professional self-esteem, and well-being.
-Well-being correlated with sense of meaning, professional self-esteem and with all demands and resources except for job stress.
-An increased well-being was associated with decreased perceived stress, job insecurity, role ambiguity and with increased social support, job satisfaction, organizational support, Professional self-esteem and sense of meaning.
-The strongest associations were between higher levels of social support, professional self-esteem and sense of meaning and increased well-being.
-Job stress was associated only with perceived stress, but not with other demands and resources and well-being.
+Table 2 presents the associations between demands, resources, sense of meaning, professional self-esteem, and well-being.
+Well-being correlated with sense of meaning, professional self-esteem, and with all demands and resources except for job stress.
+Increased well-being was associated with decreases in perceived stress, job insecurity, and role ambiguity; and with increases in social support, job satisfaction, organizational support, professional self-esteem, and sense of meaning.
+The strongest associations were between increased well-being and higher levels of social support, professional self-esteem, and sense of meaning.
+Job stress was associated with perceived stress, but not with other demands or resources or with well-being.
 Interestingly, modest positive associations were found between job stress and professional self-esteem and sense of meaning.

-[Table 2 about here]
+<<INSERT TABLE 2 ABOUT HERE>>

 A Multiple Regression Model to Explain Well-Being

-The multiple regression model results are summarized in Table X. 45.8 percent of the variance was accounted for by the independent variables [F(8, 472) = 49.07, p < .001], with perceived stress, social support, professional self-esteem and sense of meaning being the only predictors with significant contributions individually.
-Lower level of perceived stress and higher levels of social support, professional self-esteem and sense of meaning were associated with increased well-being.
+The multiple regression model results are summarized in Table 3.
+Independent variables accounted for 45.8% of the variance [F(8, 472) = 49.07, p < .001], with perceived stress, social support, professional self-esteem, and sense of meaning being the only significantly contributing individual predictors.
+Lower levels of perceived stress and higher levels of social support, professional self-esteem, and sense of meaning were associated with increased well-being.
 The strongest predictor of well-being was social support, followed by sense of meaning and professional self-esteem, and perceived stress.

+<<INSERT TABLE 3 ABOUT HERE>>

 Moderation Effects of Professional Self-Esteem and Sense of Meaning

 The interaction between stress and sense of meaning was significant in predicting well-being (β=0.13, p < 0.01).
-Examination of the interaction plot, presented in figure 1, demonstrates an enhancing effect; in social workers with low and medium sense of meaning, well-being decreases as the stress increases.
-However, among social workers with high sense of meaning at work, social workers who reported increased stress demonstrated increased well-being that those who reported low and medium stress.
+Examination of the interaction plot, presented in figure 1, reveals an enhancing effect: when social workers have a low or medium sense of meaning in their work, well-being decreases as stress increases.
+Moreover, among social workers with a high sense of meaning in their work, social workers who report high stress demonstrate greater well-being than those who report low or medium stress.

-[Figure 1 about here]
+<<INSERT FIGURE 1 ABOUT HERE>>

 Professional self-esteem failed to moderate the association between stress and subjective well-being.
 In addition, no significant interaction was found between social support and the moderators in predicting well-being.